dept/tamtam-frontend-setup/README.md

 ## Usage ##

 The grid, whilst the naming conventions are bootstrap like, the usage is a bit different.
 It can be used as 100% fluid, or within a container.
 The container's max width is set in the global sass [config](https://bitbucket.org/tamtam-nl/tamtam-frontend-setup/src/develop/source/sass/utils/vars/_grid_.scss) `$container-config(max-width)`.
+<br/><br/>Note that when you change the number of columns, the class name of the grid changes as well. `grid-12` means this is a grid of 12 columns.
+So when you change the number of columns to f.e.
+5, the grid's class name becomes: `grid-5`.
+It is also possible to create multiple grids, instead of a single map assigned to the `$grid-config`, simply assign a list of multiple maps.

 ### Grid example ###